 It’s wildly absurd but terribly true that important success or failure can hinge on apparently trivial things like the weight of your body or a need to fall asleep.
 In the world of the Castle your actions or thoughts don’t have to amount to evil or even ignorant innocent mistakes for things to fall apart.
 Of course this kind of profound pessimism is Kafka, who captured with his brutal and fearless sincerity the cultural imagination of the early 20th century after World War I. The human condition is dark and frankly awful, and so is each of us who unavoidably participate in it just by trying to admit and face reality.
 This terrible situation was real for uniquely creative, socially ambitious, brilliant, perceptive, strangely arrogant but also self-loathing, frightened, and eventually fatally ill Jew Franz Kafka in 1926.

 Here in my semi-retired comfort I can imagine climate catastrophe, superintelligence disaster, nuclear or other mass-destruction as unlikely in my lifetime.
 And although I very personally live Kafka’s disorienting paranoid hopelessly blamed and responsible nightmares, it’s only when I’m asleep.
-Maybe a certain kind of ignorance is a certain kind of bliss, but The Castle doesn’t strike me now as I’m sure it would have if I had read it in the 1960s as quite as terrifyingly real.
+Maybe a certain kind of ignorance is a certain kind of bliss but The Castle doesn’t strike me now (as I think it would have if I had read it in the 1960s) as quite as terrifyingly real.